tosyu/LineSortingApp/readme.md

 19 seconds run time on a AMD Ryzen 5 3600 with a NVMe drive and 32GB of RAM.
 A bigger memory than data set size allows for sorting only in memory, but we can modify the `--memory-limit` parameter to split the input data in to chunks that will fit in memory.

 Results for 100GB file TODO

+Requirements
+---

+The only dependancy the apps have is the `System.CommandLine` library for easy cli argument parsing.

+License
+---
+MIT